mreq/mreq.eu/source/articles/2013-07-20-dealing-with-slow-backbone-relational-models-cloning.html.md

 tags: web, backbonejs, coffeescript
 ---

-Be careful when working with backbone-relational and cloning elements./////
+Be careful when working with backbone-relational and cloning elements.

 If you do clone elements using `toJSON` method, be sure to specify `includeInJSON: false` in the model definition, eg.